beingkumara/Shared-Locker/readme.txt

 Further, it queries the users to feed in u1, u2, . . . , uk (order matters) as input.

 The task in hand is to generate L using p1, p2, . . . , pk so as to let the users access the shared locker.

+Menu to be displayed to the user:

+1. CONFIGURE

+2. USE

+3. EXIT

+ The user mentions the preference ( 1 or 2 or 3)

+ If the user clicks:

+ 1 - > A new lockerID is entered:

+Enter a LockerID

+Enter the number of users

+Enter a 10 digit Locker Key L

+ 2 - > A locker is deleted:

+ Enter the Locker ID:

+ Output: Entry successfully deleted  /  Invalid Entry

+ 3 - > The program is terminated